 When I say I fell in love with watches, I mean it.
 They fascinate me on many levels and I think it is an absolute shame that it is difficult to get them serviced properly.
 I began repairing my own watches and before long I jumped in with both feet.

 From that point on, watches and the repair of them has been my passion, or perhaps obsession.
-I have devoted nearly all of my adult life to learning the craft and have been providing people and their watches the best possible services available for may years.
+I have devoted nearly all of my adult life to learning the craft and have been providing people and their watches the best possible services available for many years.
 When someone says “it cannot be done” or “you can’t fix this,” it sparks something in my mind that is hard for me to stop.
-At times I have spent hundreds of hours on a project that many other watchmakers had abandoned, determined to see it through no matter what.
-This is usually not profitable, but it sure is nice to see the look on the customer’s face when I hand them their running watch that is for all intents and purposes “back from the dead.”
+At times, I have spent hundreds of hours on a project that many other watchmakers had abandoned, determined to see it through no matter what.
+This is usually not profitable, but it sure is nice to see the look on the customer’s face when I hand them their running watch that is, for all intents and purposes, “back from the dead.”

 If I don’t know something, I ask someone.
 If I do not have something I need, I find it.
 If I cannot find something I need, I make it.
 If something is truly beyond my ability, I admit it and try to find someone who can help.
 If help cannot be found, I will do everything possible to learn how to do it myself.
 I take pride in my work, which I enjoy, and I am grateful to God for the abilities he has given me and plan to use those gifts for as long as I can.
-I came from a long line of engineers, machinists, and inventors, on both sides of my family, so it’s no wonder, I guess, that I am so interested in mechanical things.
-Every thing I have I worked very hard for.
-I hope someday my daughter will get into the business, but only time will tell; she is still young.
+I came from a long line of engineers, machinists, and inventors on both sides of my family, so it’s no wonder, I guess, that I am so interested in mechanical things.